dluciv/fidoip-docker-x86/README.md

 `usr` and `home` subfolders contain your mail and settings, so they are likely subject of backup if you practice it =).

+Default timezone for the image is `Europe/Moscow`.
+You can override this by running `./fido-docker-build` with optional arg, e.g.: `./fido-docker-build --build-arg timezone=Asia/Novosibirsk`.

 ## To use configuration

 Run `$ ./fido-shell`, then you will see container user shell